cpoile/xml-to-clj/README.md

 ## Usage

-For now this isn't on clojars, so you will need to clone the project, run ```run lein install```, and make a symlink from the calling project's checkouts directory to this project's root directory.
+For now this isn't on clojars, so you will need to clone the project, run ```lein install```, and make a symlink from the calling project's checkouts directory to this project's root directory.
 For reference, see [Leiningen checkouts](https://github.com/technomancy/leiningen/blob/master/doc/TUTORIAL.md#checkout-dependencies) from the tutorial.

 Call ```(xml-to-clj xml)``` and receive a clojure map.
 The end.